-Some professions require that your final exam be monitored.
-That monitoring is called proctoring.
-A proctor is an approved person that administers an exam and upholds the integrity the exam-taking process.
+- A qualified proctor is a disinterested person that administers an exam and upholds the integrity of the exam-taking process.

-Examples of people who could serve as a proctor would be librarians, teachers, police officers, community volunteers, religious leaders, or someone who works in the public service industry.
+Examples of people who could serve as qualified in-person proctors are librarians, teachers, police officers, community volunteers, religious leaders, or someone who works in the public service industry.

 Proctor duties include, but are not limited to: